 You should receive an information slip from the payee that details the lump-sum.
 That slip might be a T4, T4A or T4E.
-If the lump-sum was given by your employer, along with the slip you should receive written information about the year the payment was made, why it was made, it’s total amount received plus interest (if any) and which amount of the payment relates to each year.
+If the lump-sum was given by your employer, along with the slip you should receive written information about the year the payment was made, why it was made, the total amount received plus interest (if any) and which amount of the payment relates to each year.

 Unfortunately, when you are reporting a Qualifying Lump-Sum Payment you must submit your taxes in paper form, not electronically.

 How Does the Retroactive Calculation Work?

 Typically, receiving a large sum of money could have large tax implications, resulting in you paying a great deal of tax.
 As the lump-sum you received relates to several years (and in some cases should have been given to you over those years, as in child support payments), the CRA is willing to calculate the tax for the lump-sum as if you had received it in several smaller payments over the relevant prior years.

 The CRA will not adjust your previous tax years but will calculate the amount of tax to be paid on your lump-sum as if it were spread out over those years.
 Additionally, the CRA will calculate CPP and EI as well as income tax on the amount.
 If your employer is the source of your lump-sum payment they may have already withheld some of this tax according to the CRA’s rules for withholding rates for lump-sum payments.